openvinotoolkit/openvino/docs/install_guides/ncs2-setup-guide.md

 @endsphinxdirective

-Once you have your OpenVINO installed, follow the steps to be able to work on NCS2:
+Once you have your Intel® Distribution of OpenVINO™ toolkit installed, follow the steps to be able to work on NCS2:

 1. Go to the install_dependencies directory:
    ```sh